mortona42/infocamp2016/wp-content/plugins/cr3ativ-sponsor/readme.txt

 == Installation ==

-1. Upload the `cr3ativ-sponsor` folder to your to the `/wp-content/plugins/` directory or alternatively upload the cr3ativ-sponsor.zip via the plugin page of WordPress by clicking 'Add New' and select the zip from your local computer.
+1. Upload the 'cr3ativ-sponsor' folder to your to the ‘/wp-content/plugins/‘ directory or alternatively upload the cr3ativ-sponsor.zip via the plugin page of WordPress by clicking ‘Add New’ and select the zip from your local computer.

 2. Activate the plugin through the 'Plugins' menu in WordPress.

-3. You will see a new post type on the left of the WP admin menu ’Sponsor’.
+3. You will see a new post type on the left of the WP admin menu ‘Sponsor’.

 4. Under the ‘sponsor’ menu option, you will see ‘All Sponsors’, ‘Add New Sponsor’ and ‘Sponsor Levels’.

 == Creating a Single Sponsor Listing ==

-1. Click ‘Add New Sponsor and enter all relevant information.
+1. Click ‘Add New Sponsor’ and enter all relevant information.
 The title will be the Sponsor’s Name, the Featured Image would be sponsor’s logo, the content area would be the sponsor’s bio and the Company URL meta box would be the url to the sponsor’s website.

-2. On the right of the screen you will see a new box named ‘Sponsor level’ - this is used to categorize your sponsorships easily - an example being Platinum, Gold, Silver etc basically levels in your event for sponsorships - either choose an existing sponsor level or create a new one for it to be assigned by clicking ‘+Add New Category’.
+2. On the right of the screen you will see a new box named ‘Sponsor level’ - this is used to categorize your sponsorships easily - an example being Platinum, Gold, Silver etc basically levels in your event for sponsorships - either choose an existing sponsor level or create a new one for it to be assigned by clicking ‘Add New Category’.

 3. Click Publish.